Erik (footballer, born 1994): Palmeiras

 Amid interest from Turkey's Fenerbahçe, Erik signed a five-year contract for Palmeiras on 23 December 2015; the Verdão purchased 60% of his economic rights for a fee of €3 million.

 He made his debut on 19 January in the first match of the new Campeonato Paulista season, replacing Gabriel Jesus for the final 16 minutes of a 2–0 win at Botafogo (SP).
 Regularly a substitute, he did not score in his first campaign.
 His national league debut came on 29 May, again in place of Gabriel Jesus in a 1–0 loss at city rivals São Paulo.
 In his next game, a start on 4 July, he scored his first Palmeiras goal in his 14th game, opening a 3–1 win at Sport Recife.

 On 14 December 2017, Atlético Mineiro announced the acquisition of Erik on a year-long loan deal for the 2018 season.
 However, after a string of poor performances, he was demoted to the reserve team.
 Subsequently, he left the side and joined Botafogo on loan on 17 August for the remainder of the season.

+Asia

 On 26 July 2019, Erik moved abroad for the first time when he joined Yokohama F. Marinos of Japan's J1 League on an 18-month loan.

-Changchun Yatai

-Erik went to China and joined to Chinese Super League club, Changchun Yatai from mid 2021 season.
+Erik joined Chinese Super League club Changchun Yatai in mid-2021 season.

-FC Machida Zelvia

-On 1 January 2023, Erik return to Japan for the first time in three years and signed transfer to J2 club, Machida Zelvia for upcoming 2023 season.
+On 1 January 2023, Erik returned to Japan for the first time in three years and signed for J2 League club Machida Zelvia for the upcoming season.